MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Invoke-MgBetaFilterIdentityGovernanceAccessReviewDefinitionInstanceStageDecisionByCurrentUser.md

 Retrieve the accessReviewInstanceDecisionItem objects for a specific accessReviewInstance.
 A list of zero or more accessReviewInstanceDecisionItem objects are returned, including all of their nested properties.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgFilterIdentityGovernanceAccessReviewDefinitionInstanceStageDecisionByCurrentUser](/powershell/module/Microsoft.Graph.Identity.Governance/Invoke-MgFilterIdentityGovernanceAccessReviewDefinitionInstanceStageDecisionByCurrentUser?view=graph-powershell-1.0)

 ## SYNTAX

 ### Filter (Default)